 - 1. Grades for Mainline Roadway - a.
 Desirable minimum profile grade shall be 0.5 percent.
 Absolute minimum profile grade shall be 0.3 percent. - b.
 Desirable maximum profile grade shall be 3.0 percent.
-Absolute maximum profile grade shall be 5.0 percent.

-2. Vertical Curves
+Absolute maximum profile grade shall be 5.0 percent. - 2.
+Vertical Curves - a.
+Minimum vertical curve length determined by L = AK, see Exhibit 2-12 for desirable and minimum K values.

-- L = Length of Curve - A = Algebraic difference in tangent grades, percent. - K = Length of vertical curve per percent change in A. - b.
-Special attention to drainage should be exercised where values in excess of K=167 are used. - c.
+L = Length of Curve

+A = Algebraic difference in tangent grades, percent.

+K = Length of vertical curve per percent change in A.

+Special attention to drainage should be exercised where values in excess of K=167 are used.

+- c.
 The PVI station should be located at even 5 or 10-foot station increments, or 25 feet where feasible. - d.
-Length of vertical curves to be in 10-foot increments where feasible.
+Length of vertical curves to be in 10-foot increments where feasible. - e.

-- e.
 Short tangents (less than 100 feet) between vertical curves should be avoided if possible.
 In this case, it is preferable for the location of the PVT and PVC of successive curves to coincide. - f.
 No vertical curve is necessary and angle points can be used in accordance with Exhibit 2-11. - g.
 Refer to Exhibit 2-2 for minimum stopping sight distances for a given speed.